Safe Social Media Act

-The Online Harms Act (Loi sur les préjudices en ligne), commonly known as Bill C-63 or the Online Harms Bill, was a proposed bill introduced in the 44th Canadian Parliament.
+The Safe Social Media Act, commonly known as Bill C-34, is a bill introduced in the 45th Canadian Parliament.
 It was first introduced in 2021 by Justice Minister David Lametti during the second session of the 43rd Canadian Parliament as Bill C-36, and died on the order paper when Parliament was dissolved on August 15.
-A revised version was introduced on February 26, 2024, by Minister of Justice Arif Virani during the first session of the 44th Canadian Parliament.
+A revised version, Bill C-63, also known as the Online Harms Act, was introduced on February 26, 2024 by Minister of Justice Arif Virani during the first session of the 44th Canadian Parliament.
+After being stalled in the House of Commons amid a wider political crisis, proposals were made to split the child protection sections of the bill into separate legislation to ensure it could be passed before the 2025 federal election.
+Bill C-63 died on the order paper following the prorogation of Parliament on January 6, 2025.

-Modelled after the United Kingdom's Online Safety Act 2023, the Act would have created a new duty of care of large social media platforms, requiring them to take action against content and activities deemed "harmful".
-It would prohibit content "that sexually victimizes a child or revictimizes a survivor", "that induces a child to harm themselves", "used to bully a child", "that foments hatred", "incites violent extremism or terrorism", and "intimate content communicated without consent".
-It also would require platforms to employ age-appropriate design features when the platform is used by a minor.
+Modelled after the United Kingdom's Online Safety Act 2023, Bill C-63 would have created a new duty of care of large social media platforms, requiring them to take action against content and activities deemed "harmful", and employ age-appropriate design features when the platform is used by a minor.
 The Act would have established a federal Digital Safety Commission and Digital Safety Office to enforce its provisions.

-Support for the bill came from the Liberal Party and advocates of internet safety.
-The bill was opposed by the Conservative Party, free speech advocates including the Canadian Civil Liberties Association, as well as law experts and journalists, citing concerns with censorship of lawful content, potential for house arrest before an offence has been committed, and potential penalties of life imprisonment for unlawful speech.
+It was opposed by the Conservative Party, free speech advocates including the Canadian Civil Liberties Association, as well as law experts and journalists, citing concerns with censorship of lawful content, potential for house arrest before an offence has been committed, and potential penalties of life imprisonment for unlawful speech.

-After being stalled in the House of Commons amid a wider political crisis (with proposals being made to split the child protection sections of the bill into separate legislation to ensure it could be passed before the 2025 federal election), Bill C-63 died on the order paper following the prorogation of Parliament on January 6, 2025.
-Justice Minister Sean Fraser brought back some of the hate speech components of the bill in the Combatting Hate Act (Bill C-9), while leaving the online components of the bill to be revisited with significant engagement from Minister of Culture Steven Guilbeault and Minister of Digital Inovation Evan Solomon.
+Justice Minister Sean Fraser brought back some of the hate speech components of the bill in the Combatting Hate Act (Bill C-9), while the online components were reintroduced as Bill C-34 on June 10, 2026, by Minister of Canadian Identity and Culture Marc Miller.
+Bill C-34 reintroduces the Digital Safety Commission from Bill C-63 and introduces an additional ban on social media for minors under the age of 16.